Port Isaac: Recreation and tourism

 Port Isaac is located on the South West Coast Path, and apart from people walking the 630 mi long National Trail there are shorter walks in the area using this path as part of their route.

 There is an alley in Port Isaac, known as Temple Bar, that is particularly narrow.
 In the 1978 edition of Guinness Book of Records, it was dubbed the world's narrowest thoroughfare.
-Locals refer to it as Squeeze-ee-belly Alley.
+Locals refer to it as Squeeze-belly Alley.

 Places of worship

 The church of St Peter was built as a chapel-of-ease in the parish of St Endellion in 1882–84; Port Isaac became a separate parish in 1913, though more recently it has returned to St Endellion parish.
 The church is built of granite and stone and the style adopted was Early English.

 The village has had three Nonconformist places of worship: the oldest was a Quaker meeting house, 1806; from 1832 it was used by the Baptists but was converted to a dwelling house in 1871.
 The United Methodist chapel (1846) and the Wesleyan Methodist chapel are both now closed.
 The nearest Roman Catholic church is in Tintagel.